 Not all of our designs contain colored glass.
 In fact, 90% of the work we do utilizes clear textures and beveled glass pieces.

-Yes, Scottish Stained Glass hires only the most talented artisans to create and produce windows inspired by famous designers such as Charles Rennie MackIntosh and Frank Lloyd Wright.
+Yes, Scottish Stained Glass hires only the most talented artisans to create and produce windows inspired by famous designers such as Charles Rennie MackIntosh and Prairie Style.
 Almost any design can be incorporated into a Scottish Stained Glass window.

 For an example some of our clients’ favorite window designs, please check out the gallery page on this website.